ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 		- On a failure, you lose concentration and the psycast moves to the end phase.
 		- On a success, nothing happens.
 	- Some psycasts allow for concentrating on multiple instances of the psycast, each instance of this psycast being concentrated on adds to the baseline [[Neural Heat]] level by the specified amount.
-### Continuous Psycasts
+### Channeling
-- Some psycasts may be continuous.
-These psycasts require their [[#Psycast Components|Component]] costs be satisfied during the cast phase and active phase.
+- Some psycasts may need to be channeled for their duration.
+These psycasts require their [[#Psycast Components|Component]] costs be satisfied during the cast phase and active phase (called channeling the psycast).
 If the [[#Psycast Components|Component]] cost cannot be satisfied at all times during both phases, the psycast moves to the end phase.
-	- The caster may decide at any time to stop fulfilling the component costs.
-This ends the psycast.
+	- The caster may decide at any time to stop channeling the psycast, this immediately moves the psycast to the end step.
-	- Component costs that consume an object only need to be satisfied once; during the casting phase.
-- Each component has its specific interactions listed in the components section.
+	- Each component has its specific interactions when channeled listed in the components section.
 ## Psycast Effects
 - There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
 All effects will not occur if the psycast has ended.
 - Psycast effects that affect creatures affect all creatures, this includes the caster and their allies.